artibex/MidiToys/README.md

 #### [Open App](https://artibex.github.io/MidiToys/)

+## Setup 🎛️
+- Plug in your MIDI hardware, make sure your device can see it.
+- Give your browser access to your MIDI hardware.
+- If no hardware is detected, try reloading the page.

 ## Usage 🎹
 At first, there will be no toys selected.
 Click in the top left on "Settings" and add a new toy.
 A basic keyboard mapping for channel 1 is also available.
 It is recommended to use this tool with MIDI.